 Cas works on private and public commissions and is represented in international collections (including the Museum of Art and Design in New York, Arts Council England, The Embroiderer’s Guild UK and the Garden Museum London.
 To arrange a visit to her studio or for more general enquiries about her work please use the contact form.
+(Click highlighted text in each section to see more images)

 ‘Painting With Cloth’ by Cas Holmes explores explores the connection between landscape, people and place.
 Collecting found materials as she goes, Cas creates marks with cloth, paint and stitch with a disregard of the divisions of medium usage and application that often define the world of painting and textiles.
+This exhibition started its tour at the Knitting and Stitching Show 2018 and will continue to tour until 2021.
+This Textileartist video on Facebook gives and insight into my approach to stitch

-Commonplace’ look at the nature of place and our relationship to a constantly changing landscape in an increasingly urbanised world giving the impression of capturing a moment or ‘thing’ before it is gone.
+Commonplace’ looks at the nature of place and our relationship to a constantly changing landscape in an increasingly urbanised world giving the impression of capturing a moment or ‘thing’ before it is gone.
 These ‘common places’ are not town or countryside, but rather ‘edgelands’, the sides of roads, railway sidings, areas on the edges of the industrial landscape which have a strange beauty all of their own

 40 Yards shares the observations of familiar things, the stuff of the everyday, alongside the seasonal changes within the locality of the artists home.
 The piece began with a scrap of fabric with the words 40 yards printed on it.
 The basis for each piece is created from materials collected whilst travelling.
 Bringing the world of home and travel together.